puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 * `notify` causes a resource to be applied **before** the specified resource, just as with `before`.
 Additionally, notify will generate a refresh event for the specified resource when the notifying resource changes.
-* `subscribe` causes a resource to be applied **after** the specified resource.
+* `subscribe` causes a resource to be applied **after** the specified resource, just as with `after`.
 The subscribing resource will be refreshed if the target resource changes.

 The **value** of the relationship metaparameter is the title or titles (in an array) of one or more target resources.